Shamus Culhane: Career

 He also worked as an animator on Pinocchio, where he worked on Honest John and Gideon.
 However, he was left uncredited on the film.
 During the production of the film he left Disney to work at Fleischer Studios.
 While there, he worked as an animator on several crowd scenes in Gulliver's Travels and as the uncredited co-director on Mr. Bug Goes to Town.
 Following the completion of Gulliver, Culhane was assigned his own unit, which he attempted to instil with the artistic principles and ethos he had acquired at Disney, yielding shorts such as Popeye Meets William Tell, notable for their unusually fluid and expressive character animation relative to much of Fleischer's previous work.

-A year following his departure from Fleischer, Culhane worked briefly in the units of Chuck Jones and Frank Tashlin at Warner Bros.
-Cartoons, before moving on to being a director for Walter Lantz.
+A year following his departure from Fleischer, Culhane worked briefly in the units of Chuck Jones and Frank Tashlin at Leon Schlesinger Productions, before moving on to being a director for Walter Lantz.
 At Lantz, he collaborated on The Greatest Man in Siam with the layout artist (and former Disney and Chuck Jones alumnus) Art Heinemann.
 In that animation, "the king of Siam bolts past doorways that are distinctly phallic in shape and peers at another that mimics a vagina."
 Later the same year he helmed Woody Woodpecker's classic The Barber of Seville.
 The cartoon debuted a new streamlined design for the woodpecker, and is also known for featuring one of the first uses of fast cutting, after taking the idea from Sergei Eisenstein.
 At Lantz, he sporadically introduced Russian avant-garde influenced experimental art into the cartoons.; one example is briefly visible during an explosion in the Woody Woodpecker short The Loose Nut.

-Culhane departed Lantz in 1945 following a pay dispute.
+Culhane departed Lantz in October 1945 following a pay dispute.
 Following a succession of aborted projects, he returned to New York in 1948 to found Shamus Culhane Productions (Culhane had gone by his birthname of James up until this point, before going by its Irish variant Shamus), one of the first companies to create animated television commercials, among them an iconic Muriel Cigars commercial featuring a Mae West caricature stylized as a cigar.
 It also produced the animation for at least one of the Bell Telephone Science Series films.
 Shamus Culhane Productions folded in the 1960s, at which point Culhane became the head of the successor to Fleischer Studios, Paramount Cartoon Studios.
 He left the studio in 1967, ceding its creative supervision to a young Ralph Bakshi, and went into semi-retirement.